 All courses are web based independent studies which require internet access and valid email address.
-All exams are web based.
-A textbook purchase is required for each course.
+A textbook purchase is required for most courses.
 You may purchase a text from any source.
-SBU bookstore can be found at http://www.sbubookstore.com.
-Direct specific questions about the following courses and subsequent enrollments to Mr. David Ginnings (417)-328-1599 or firstname.lastname@example.org

 FAR 1023 Introduction to Music, Dr. Robert Carney - 3 Hours